oskar-adamczyk/ruby-coding-test/README.md

 to improve it in future, but not waste time on that when I have some crucial hotfixes and feature to deliver.
 If I would use SonarCloud, we could setup additional, separate coverage threshold only for new / touched code.
 7. Updated some dependencies according to brakeman results.
+8. I assumed that this action will not be the most performance reliant.
+If it will be we can to some extend increase threads and pools but if we want to be prepared for the actual load, we should consider delegating this responsibility to some kind of background processing job.
+Endpoint would only accept request for adding score, actual calculation would be done immediately in background.
+I assumed that data consistency here is more important than performance, ofc., it should be discussed and (I would say even more important) introduced to app and measured afterwards.
+With measures it would be possible to decide about proper approach.

 TODOs: